Rishabhbansal005/VISION/README.md

 **VISION** is a web application specially designed for people who are visually impaired.
 It provides full voice-based control to help users perform tasks easily without needing to touch the screen.

+## 🏠 Starting Point

+The project starts with the `home.html` file.
+Simply open it in a browser to launch the app.

 ## 🧠 How It Works

 When the web app is opened, it greets the user by saying: